Keyboard shortcuts

 N = 1 # particle count

-E = 0 # energy level
+IE = 0 # number of energy level to plot

 With that out of the way, we can start setting up the tight-binding Hamiltonian.